Pacific Northwest Road Trip With Dog: 2026 Route Guide

 Oregon Coast Dog Rules

-- Dogs must be on leash in all Oregon state parks
+- Dogs must be on leash no longer than 6 feet in all Oregon state parks (Oregon State Parks policy)

 - Rip currents can be dangerous.
 Keep dogs out of rough surf.